francojeferson/challenge-artificial-intelligence/memory-bank/progress.md

 - Memory Bank structure and documentation initialized
 - Core project context, architecture, and technology stack documented
 - Planning and documentation phase completed
+- Data ingestion modules for text, PDF, video, and image resources updated with enhanced content extraction and metadata handling
+- Initial implementation of indexing functionality with index_manager.py
+- Updated run.py to integrate ingestion modules and build an index for search functionality
+- Refined requirements.txt with dependencies for data processing, text, PDF, video, and image handling

 ## What's Left to Build

-- Data ingestion and indexing modules for all resource types (text, PDF, video, image)
+- Completion of indexing module for efficient resource retrieval using index_manager.py
 - Adaptive prompt engine for user knowledge assessment and content generation
 - Integration of search, retrieval, and content generation components
 - User interface for interactive, adaptive learning experience
-- Documentation of architecture, libraries, and decisions in COMMENTS.md
+- Final documentation of architecture, libraries, and decisions in COMMENTS.md

 ## Current Status

-- Project is moving into the technical implementation phase
+- Project is in the technical implementation phase
-- Initial focus on data ingestion and indexing modules
+- Significant progress on data ingestion and indexing modules for all resource types

 ## Known Issues